GAMBA GRASS IN THE NT

 STOP GAMBA SPREAD

-Help stop the spread of Gamba grass when travelling in an eradication zone by:
+Help stop the spread of gamba grass by:

-Cleaning vehicles and equipment before travelling or operating in the Gamba Eradication Zone
+Ensuring vehicles and equipment are clean before travelling or operating in the Gamba Eradication Zone

 Cleaning vehicles before leaving an infested area